Dinorwic, Ontario

 Dinorwic is an unincorporated settlement in northwestern Ontario, Canada.
-It is situated on Highway 17 (the Trans-Canada Highway) at the junction of Highway 72.
+It is situated at the northern head of the lake with the same name, along the Canadian Pacific Railway and Highway 17 (the Trans-Canada Highway) at the junction of Highway 72.

 The nearest major community is Dryden, where hospital service is provided.

 Dinorwic is named after Dinorwic Quarry, a slate quarry in Wales, UK.